India crosses 200-crore COVID-19 vaccine doses mark | Health

 India achieved a major milestone in its vaccination programme against COVID-19 as the cumulative doses administered surpassed the 200-crore mark on Sunday, 18 months after it began the drive to combat the deadly epidemic that has claimed over 5.25 lakh lives in the country so far.

-In a tweet, Prime Minister Narendra Modi congratulated the countrymen on bringing about this significant feat.
-He called India's vaccination drive "unparalleled in scale and speed". ''India has set a new record by completing the target of 200 crore vaccinations in just 18 months.
+In a tweet, Prime Minister Narendra Modi congratulated the people of the country on bringing about this significant feat.
+He called India's vaccination drive "unparalleled in scale and speed".
+The UNICEF termed it a phenomenal accomplishment and a testament to the grit and dedication of India's health workers, while the WHO too praised the effort. ''India has set a new record by completing the target of 200 crore vaccinations in just 18 months.
 Hearty congratulations to all countrymen on this achievement,'' Union Health Minister Mansukh Mandaviya said in a tweet.

 ''Powered by the spirit of Jan-Bhagidari, India's vaccination journey under PM @NarendraModi Ji's inspiring leadership has emerged as a mighty epitome of Sabka Prayas,'' he said, adding that "this extraordinary achievement will be etched in history".
-According to provisional reports till 1 pm today, a total of 2,00,00,15,631 doses had been administered across the country.
+According to provisional reports, a total of 2,00,00,15,631 doses had been administered across the country.

-According to the health ministry, 71 percent of the vaccination has taken place in COVID vaccination centers located in rural areas and 29 percent in urban areas.
-Also, 48.9 percent of the total doses were administered to men while 51.1 percent to women.
-According to the data, 0.02 per cent of total vaccine doses administered were given to 'Others'.
+According to the health ministry, 71 per cent of the vaccination has taken place in COVID vaccination centres located in rural areas and 29 per cent in urban areas.
+Also, 48.9 per cent of the total doses were administered to men while 51.1 per cent to women.
+Also, 0.02 per cent of total vaccine doses administered were given to 'Others'.
 In eight states, Andhra Pradesh, Andaman and Nicobar Islands, Jammu and Kashmir, Himachal Pradesh, Lakshadweep, Chandigarh, Telangana and Goa, 100 per cent of the 12 years plus eligible population are fully vaccinated.

 The Union Health Ministry in a statement said several systematic interventions were carried out in ensuring capacity building for carrying out this nationwide exercise.
-The existing supply chain for storage and transport of COVID19 vaccines was leveraged and strengthened and effective monitoring of vaccine distribution and assured availability and efficient utilization of vaccines and syringes were ensured at all times the statement said.
-India's free and voluntary nationwide COVID-19 vaccination exercise is also being carried out in a citizen-friendly approach through initiatives like Har Ghar Dastak, workplace CVC, school-based vaccination, vaccination of persons with no identity documents, Near-to-Home CVC, and mobile vaccination teams. ''With 71 percent of CVCs located in rural areas and over 51 percent of vaccine doses administered to women, India's National COVID19 Vaccination Programme also ensured geographical and gender equity,'' the ministry said.
-Despite the decline in COVID cases across the country, consistent efforts were ongoing to vaccinate all eligible citizens. ''This is exemplified by the fact that it took almost nine months to reach the 100 crore mark and another 9 months to reach the 200-crore mark since the start of the vaccination drive on January 16, 2021, with the highest single-day vaccination record of 2.5 crore doses achieved on 17 Sept 2021,'' the ministry said.
-On July 15, the Union Government launched a 75-day long 'COVID Vaccination Amrit Mahotsav' to provide free precaution doses to all eligible adult populations at Government COVID Vaccination Centres (CVCs).
+The existing supply chain for storage and transport of COVID19 vaccines was leveraged and strengthened and effective monitoring of vaccine distribution and assured availability and efficient utilisation of vaccines and syringes was ensured at all times the statement said.
+India's free and voluntary nationwide COVID-19 vaccination exercise is also being carried out in a citizen-friendly approach through initiatives like Har Ghar Dastak, workplace CVC, school-based vaccination, vaccination of persons with no identity documents, Near-to-Home CVC and mobile vaccination teams. ''With 71 per cent of CVCs located in rural areas and over 51 per cent of vaccine doses administered to women, India's National COVID19 Vaccination Programme also ensured geographical and gender equity,'' the ministry said.
+Despite the decline in COVID cases across the country, consistent efforts were ongoing to vaccinate all eligible citizens. ''This is exemplified by the fact that it took almost nine months to reach the 100 crore mark and another nine months to reach the 200-crore mark since the start of the vaccination drive on January 16, 2021 with the highest single-day vaccination record of 2.5 crore doses achieved on 17 Sept 2021,'' the ministry said.
+On July 15, the Union Government launched a 75-day long 'COVID Vaccination Amrit Mahotsav' to provide free precaution doses to all eligible adult population at Government COVID Vaccination Centres (CVCs).

 This special drive, part of the celebration for Azadi ka Amrit Mahotsav, is being implemented in a 'mission mode' to increase uptake of precaution dose.